entrity/stackedit-computer-vision/papers-read/Detail/From 3D Scene Geometry to Human Workspace.md

 3. Is block occupied by human?
 4. Does block require external support?
 In what direction?
 (Simplify by using only 3 orthogonal orientations for support)

 Binary tensor represents whether each block in discretized scene is occupied.

-3D correlation computes the set of
+3D correlation between scene and human computes the set of valid locations for a pose.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3MTI0MDYzMywtMTc1NDQyNzQxMV19
+eyJoaXN0b3J5IjpbMzM3MjY5NDkyLC0xNzU0NDI3NDExXX0=
 -->